 8. Decorators and designers are now looking at shows to find decorative household items their customers can use to show their personal style.
 This new breed of customer isn’t afraid to alter or restyle a piece.

-9. Antique is dirty word in this business right now, vintage is hot.
+9. Antique is a dirty word in this business right now, vintage is hot.
 It’s what everyone is after and what they think is cool, and hey it is!

-10. The collector who frequents the high end church and charity show has seen the value of the items they have purchased over the past 20 years bottom out just like many other segments of our economy.
+10. The collector who frequents the high-end church and charity show has seen the value of the items they have purchased over the past 20 years bottom out just like many other segments of our economy.
 They are being cautious and are hesitant to spend what they spent in the early to mid 1990’s.

-The new vintage market provides an non intimidating way for the beginning collector but still has all the depth needed for an experienced and seasoned vintage/antique shopper.
+The new vintage market provides an non-intimidating way for the beginning collector but still has all the depth needed for an experienced and seasoned vintage/antique shopper.